Taking Care of Someone Means Taking Care of Yourself

 Caregivers find gratification in providing care and meeting others’ needs.
 Because of this, they can easily overlook their own – a typical case of caregivers’ selflessness.
 This is commonly caused by their honest concern for the individual and the self-sacrificing desire to help others.
 But sometimes, it can also be a pang of unconscious guilt, which they may feel if they spend more time on themselves than those in need.

 While it may be satisfying to value work and others over personal time, this type of selflessness leaves caregivers at significant risk of burnout.
 Humans can only take so much stress, and once exhaustion hits, the service declines.
 This does affect not only the provider but also those they work for.
 In Eleanor Gaccetta’s book about how to become a caregiver, she shares her experience in providing care for her mother 24/7.
 While she relays that her journey had been fulfilling, it’s still crucial to establish a balanced time between work and life if one wishes to have a healthy relationship with work.
+For additional insights on managing emotional strain in caregiving, including how to deal with caregiving-related family conflicts, you can explore more here.

 Setting Boundaries